 What to do

-Rosebud’s commercial centre stretches along one side of about a two kilometre length of Point Nepean Road with the shopping precinct featuring attractive garden strips, paved areas and several wood carvings of notable local identities from the past.
+Rosebud’s commercial centre stretches along one side of about a two kilometre length of Point Nepean Road, with the shopping precinct featuring attractive garden strips, paved areas and several wood carvings of notable local identities from the past.

-Home to plethora of events, Rosebud hosts the Peninsula Short Film Festival, the Rosebud Kite Festival.
 This popular summer holiday destination is the perfect base from which to explore the countless outdoor attractions nearby.